dfsp-spirit/presentation_slides_git_for_scientists/README.md

 * [Introduction to Git for Scientists in Open Office Impress Format (.odp)](./Git_Introduction_for_Scientists.odp)
 * [Introduction to Git for Scientists in Microsoft Office Format (.pptx)](./Git_Introduction_for_Scientists.pptx)
 * [Introduction to Git for Scientists in Portable Document Format (.pdf)](./Git_Introduction_for_Scientists.pdf)

+Please note that some slides are hidden by default, which is not represented in the PDF version.
+I would therefore recommend to use the ODP version.